Legal assistance for purchasing properties: real estate lawyers in Italy

 - Planning permission building certificate (to be issued after 1967) testifying it was built in accordance with Italian law.

 The prospective buyer will generally carry out due diligence investigations on the property to establish the property from both a legal and technical point of view (address, year built, ownership titles, third party rights and burdens, building permits, certificates, registry entries, and technical state of the real estate unit).
-Such research should be conducted with the assistance of external experts.
+Such research should be conducted with the assistance of third-party experts.
 When purchasing a property from a company, an analysis on the company’s solvency status should also be completed at this stage.

 After an offer has been accepted, the parties enter into a preliminary contract (preliminare) to negotiate the terms of the future deed of sale.
 The contract consists of the negotiated price of the property and the parties’ mutual obligations to be realized prior to the execution of the deed of sale, and the deadlines for satisfying these obligations (also called condition precedents).
 The preliminary contract does not have a translational effect and no notarisation is required; however, it is legally binding.
 All registered Italian real estate agents are obliged to register preliminary contracts.
 The cost of registration is usually paid by the buyer.
 The transaction process may entitle the seller to request a deposit, although this step is less common in the case of commercial properties.